luisfeliz79/WhatTheHack-JavaOnAppSvc/Student/challenge-02.md

 It's possible to deploy a jar file to App Service through [Maven](https://docs.microsoft.com/en-us/azure/app-service/quickstart-java?tabs=javase&pivots=platform-linux#configure-the-maven-plugin), but that would require you to change the pom file.
 An alternative is the [ZIP deployment](https://docs.microsoft.com/en-us/azure/app-service/deploy-zip).

-Connection String: The SQL DB connection strings can be found on the Azure SQL DB page of your Azure portal under Settings --> Connection strings --> JDBC
+** DB Connection String:** The SQL DB connection strings can be found on the Azure SQL DB page of your Azure portal under Settings --> Connection strings --> JDBC

 ## Learning Resources